abetusk/dev/wiki/Halting-Problem.md

 * `HP` is a finite program
 * `HP` stops in finite time
 * `HP` takes as input a program, `P`, with input, `X`, both of finite length
-* `HP` can access infinite memory such as a tape in a Turing Machine model
+* `HP` can access arbitrarily long memory such as a tape in a Turing Machine model.

+Though a bit far afield from the current topic, there also needs to be constraints on the time it takes to access distant memory so as not to 'hide' computation in memory access.
+For example, assuming memory is a linear tape and the time to reach a distance, `d`, from the current location takes time proportional to `d`.

 Consider the program SPITE: